seqeralabs/showcase/demo/docs/012_setting_up_data_studio.md

 /// details | Advanced
     type: info

-For a more detailed use case of performing tertiary analysis with the results of the nf-core/rnaseq pipeline in an RStudio/RShiny app environment, take see [Tertiary analysis with Data Studios](./011_tertiary_analysis_data_studios.md).
+For a more detailed use case of performing interactive analysis with the results of the nf-core/rnaseq pipeline in an RStudio/RShiny app environment, take see [Interactive analysis with Data Studios](./011_interactive_analysis_data_studios.md).
 ///

 ## Checkpoints in Data Studios